 Her plays, including see in the dark, How to Hide Your Monster, New Eden, Me and My Shadow, Kilgore, Rajpurr: Tale of a Tiger, Slap!
-A Beaver Tale, Polar Opposites: An Impossible Tale, CloudMelt, lift, The Way Up, Ways Not to Drown, Somewhere on the Pacific, Hoarse, Cut Here, The Good Life, The Pond, Robots in the Ring, Survivors and Carny Veil have been presented in Boise, regionally, in NYC and internationally, most recently through Tomo Suru Players, the Alternative Theater Company, The American Playbook, Idaho State University, Boise Contemporary Theater, Opal Theatre Company, the National Winter Playwrights Retreat & Workshop, Campfire Theatre Festival, Treasure Valley Children’s Theater, HomeGrown Theatre, id Theater, Seven Devils Playwrights Conference and California Institute of Integral Studies (CIIS).
+A Beaver Tale, Polar Opposites: An Impossible Tale, CloudMelt, lift, The Way Up, Ways Not to Drown, Somewhere on the Pacific, Hoarse, Cut Here, The Good Life, The Pond, Robots in the Ring, Survivors and Carny Veil have been presented in Boise, regionally, in NYC and internationally, most recently through Trinity Street Players, Tomo Suru Players, Thingamajig Theatre Company, the Alternative Theater Company, The American Playbook, Boise Contemporary Theater (BCT), the National Winter Playwrights Retreat & Workshop and HomeGrown Theatre (HGT).

 Co-devised work includes small matters and SuperSecretSiteSpecificSomething (S5) for Migration Theory (S5 also for BCT), and HGT’S DIRT.
 Currently she and her sister Kate Kraay are co-devising a piece that examines the human body's physical response to stress, and the women's body in particular, in connection with the earth's responses to stress.
 Kraay is a member Dramatists Guild of America, Inc.

-Selected poetry, fiction and creative nonfiction has been published through Willow Creek Journal, Timshel Magazine, Before/After Godwink Journal, ZO Magazine, Black Heart Magazine, Limn Literary & Arts Journal, Boise 150, Ascent Aspirations, GEM Magazine, Anastomoo, The Zodiac Review, The 5-2, Bewildering Stories and The Cabin's Writers in the Attic anthologies.
+Selected poetry, fiction and creative nonfiction has been published through Z Publishing, Willow Creek Journal, Timshel Magazine, Before/After Godwink Journal, ZO Magazine, Black Heart Magazine, Limn Literary & Arts Journal, Boise 150, Ascent Aspirations, GEM Magazine, Anastomoo, The Zodiac Review, The 5-2, Bewildering Stories and The Cabin's Writers in the Attic anthologies.

 She holds a BA in Theatre Arts from Boise State University, with emphases in Dramatic Writing and Design, and an MFA in Creative Inquiry, Interdisciplinary Arts from California Institute of Integral Studies.
 Heidi is an adjunct professor through the Department of Theatre, Film and Creative Writing at Boise State University.
 Also a teaching artist through The Cabin, she is available to lead writing and theater-making workshops, as well as one-on-one mentorships.